Infineon/mtb-example-btsdk-audio-watch/README.md

 - SLEEP\_SUPPORTED
     - This option allows the device to enter low power mode.
 By default the option is off.
 When sleep is enabled, ClientControl will not be able to communicate with the embedded app unless a GPIO is asserted.
+    - 43012C0-related target (CYW9M2BASE-43012BT and CYW943012BTEVK-01) does not support this functionality.

 - COEX\_SUPPORTED
     - This option enables BT and Wi-Fi Coexistence.
 By default the option is off.

 - OTA\_FW\_UPGRADE
     - Use this option for OTA firmware upgrade
+    - 43012C0-related target (CYW9M2BASE-43012BT and CYW943012BTEVK-01) does not support this functionality.

 - OTA\_SEC\_FW\_UPGRADE
     - Use this option for secure OTA firmware upgrade
+    - 43012C0-related target (CYW9M2BASE-43012BT and CYW943012BTEVK-01) does not support this functionality.

 ## Common application settings

 Application settings below are common for all BTSDK applications and can be configured via the makefile of the application or passed in via the command line.

 - BT\_DEVICE\_ADDRESS<br/>
     - Set the BDA (Bluetooth Device Address) for your device.
-The BT address is 6 bytes, for example, 20819A10FFEE.
+The address is 6 bytes, for example, 20819A10FFEE.
 By default, the SDK will set a BDA for your device by combining the 7 hex digit device ID with the last 5 hex digits of the host PC MAC address.

 - UART<br/>
     - Set to the UART port you want to use to download the application.
 For example 'COM6' on Windows or '/dev/ttyWICED\_HCI\_UART0' on Linux or '/dev/tty.usbserial-000154' on macOS.
 By default, the SDK will auto-detect the port.